Estimated reading time: 7 minutes

 Osteoarthritis is a term given to degenerative arthritis; it is the most common form of arthritis.
 It is degenerative inflammation of the joint which happens with ageing, and it happens to everyone to some extent as the person ages.
 The other types of arthritis are purely inflammatory, and not age-related.
 These can happen at any age, at a very young age as well.
 Some types of arthritis like rheumatoid arthritis or ankylosing spondylitis can impact young people also.

 There is also something called secondary osteoarthritis.
 This happens if a person has had a fall, rheumatoid arthritis, or an injury to the joint, due to which over a period of time, the joint has become degenerative.

 Is there a particular age that arthritis sets in?
-You said that arthritis can happen to everyone as they age, could you explain that further.
-We don’t usually hear about young people with arthritis, it is commonly associated with older people.
+You said that arthritis can happen to everyone as they age, could you explain that further?

 The degeneration of the joint usually starts after 55-60 years of age.
 But there are several factors which determine who is going to get it and who won’t, these factors also determine what age people will have arthritis.
 It can be dependent on how much you used your joints, how active you have been and whether you have played sports, especially high impact sports.
 They make you more prone to osteoarthritis at an earlier age.
 If you have had trauma in the past, if you have a family history of osteoarthritis, if your parents have it, the probability of you having it is more.